-Inspection report About the service Hayfield Care at Home Services is a combined housing support and care at home service for deaf adults with additional difficulties, including mental health issues, learning disabilities and physical disabilities.
-Most people using the service live within the same modern apartment block.
-The provider is Hayfield Ltd. Support offered to people reflects their particular needs and choices, and can be flexible.
-There is always a staff member available.
-All of the supported individuals' flats have been specially adapted to provide visual alarms and communication.
-About the inspection This was an unannounced inspection which took place between 13 and 19 February 2024.
+Inspection report

+About the service

+Hayfield Residential Services is registered as a dispersed care home for deaf adults with additional support needs.
+The provider is Hayfield Ltd.

+It provides personal and communication support for a maximum of 23 residents across four addresses in City of Glasgow.
+All homes in the service are close to local amenities and have good transport links.
+At the time of this inspection there were 16 people receiving a service and we visited all four properties that make up the dispersed care home.

+As well as deafness, people may have other support needs such as a learning disability, dementia, physical or mental health support needs.
+At present the registered manager and the director share management responsibility for the care home with support from team leaders supervising residential care staff who provide direct support to people.

+About the inspection

+This was an unannounced inspection which took place between 13 and 19 February 2024.
 The inspection was carried out by one inspector from the Care Inspectorate.
 To prepare for the inspection we reviewed information about this service.
 This included previous inspection findings, registration information, information submitted by the service and intelligence gathered since the last inspection.

 The people who use the service and some of the staff are users of British Sign Language (BSL).
 We used the services of a BSL interpreter to support us to communicate with people during the inspection.

 In making our evaluations of the service we:

+- spoke with five people using the service and two relatives

+- · spoke with four staff and two management

+- · observed practice and daily life

+- · reviewed documents

+- received feedback from one professional who worked with the service.

+Key messages

-- spoke with three people using the service - spoke with four staff and two management - observed practice and daily life - · reviewed documents - received feedback from one professional who worked with the service.
-Key messages - The service provides care that is outcomes focussed and person-centred. - The support provided enables people to be involved in their communities. - The service has experienced a challenging time with regards to staff absences.
-This has had an impact on the management team's capacity to develop the service. - A strong values base in evident within the service, with people being involved in reviews, developments and improvements.
-From this inspection we evaluated this service as: In evaluating quality, we use a six point scale where 1 is unsatisfactory and 6 is excellent How well do we support people's wellbeing?
+- The service provides care that is outcomes focussed and person-centred. - The support provided enables people to be involved in their communities. - The service has experienced a challenging time with regards to staff absences.
+This has had an impact on the management team's capacity to develop the service. - A strong values base in evident within the service, with the people being supported being involved in reviews, developments and improvements.

+From this inspection we evaluated this service as:

+In evaluating quality, we use a six point scale where 1 is unsatisfactory and 6 is excellent

+How well do we support people's wellbeing?
 5 - Very Good How good is our leadership?
-4 - Good Further details on the particular areas inspected are provided at the end of this report.
+4 - Good

+Further details on the particular areas inspected are provided at the end of this report.

 How well do we support people's wellbeing?